Part A - FAQs for everyone

 Does information privacy apply only to documents?

-No, it applies to any personal, sensitive or health information that can be in many forms including film, video, still photography, audio and of course digital forms for storage and display on desk and laptop computers.
-Personal information can also be recorded on telephones with text capabilities and devices like hand held computers.
+No. It deals with recorded personal information that can be in many forms including film, video, still photography, audio and digital forms for storage display on desk and laptop computers.
+Personal information can also be recorded on mobile telephones with text capabilities and hand held devices.

 Can other State Acts override the Information Privacy Act?

 Yes, but only to the extent the laws are inconsistent.
-Section 6(1) of the Information Privacy Act states that: "If a provision made by or under this Act is inconsistent with a provision made by or under any other Act that other provision prevails and the provision made by or under this Act is (to the extent of the inconsistency) of no force or effect".
-Section 6(2) of the Information Privacy Act states that: "Without limiting sub-section (1), nothing in this Act affects the operation of the Freedom of Information Act 1982 or any right, privilege, obligation or liability conferred or imposed under that Act or any exemption arising under that Act".
+Section 6(1) of the PDPA states that: “if a provision made by or under this Act relating to an Information Privacy Principle or applicable code of practice is inconsistent with a provision made by or under any other Act, that other provision prevails and the provision may by or under this Act is (to the extent of the inconsistency) of no force or effect”.
+Section 6(2) of the PDPA states that: “without limiting subsection (1), nothing in this Act effects the operation of the Freedom of Information Act 1982 or any right, privilege, obligation or liability conferred or imposed under that Act or any exemption arising under that Act."

 How does the Health Records Act interact with other existing Commonwealth and State legislation concerning privacy, confidentiality, secrecy, access and disclosure?

 The HPPs do not override other legislation – existing provisions in other statutes governing the confidentiality, use and disclosure of health information and those that regulate access to certain kinds of personal information (e.g. adoption information) are preserved.
 Specific statutory provisions will override the general standards in the Health Records Act to the extent of any inconsistency.